 If you have severe pain every month around the time you get your period, endometriosis might be to blame.
 It’s a result of the type of tissue that should be growing inside your uterus growing—and bleeding—into your abdomen instead.
 Though, for many people, it doesn’t affect fertility, in others endometriosis can cause chronic inflammation, which reduces the chances of an embryo successfully implanting in the uterus.
 In more severe cases, it can also lead to the fallopian tubes being scarred and blocked.
 Treatment is different for pain than it is for fertility: surgery might be performed to remove the extra endometrial tissue to relieve pain, whereas IVF is most commonly used to bypass any issues with the fallopian tubes to help women get pregnant.

 Fibroids are non-cancerous tumours that grow in your uterus and cause heavy periods and abdominal pain.
 They are found in about one-third of women, says Bentov, and you’re more likely to have them if you’re of African descent.
 Most often, they don’t affect fertility, though one subtype, known as submucosal fibroids, grow in the lining of your uterus, making it harder for the embryo to implant, and easier to miscarry.
-“That’s why when we test women [at our fertility clinic], we always look into the uterine cavity for fibroids,” says Bentov.
+“That’s why when we test women [at], we always look into the uterine cavity for fibroids,” says Bentov.
 The fix is most often a simple day surgery that shaves off the fibroids through the cervix.

 Feeling tired and more prone to weight gain than usual?
 In some people, that’s a sign of hypothyroidism, which occurs when your body doesn’t make enough of the hormones produced by your thyroid—triiodothyronine (T3) and thyroxine (T4).
 Along with making you feel sluggish and put on extra pounds, hypothyroidism can also interfere with the hormonal signals that make your ovaries release eggs.
 The good news is hypothyroidism is usually easy to treat with a synthetic thyroid hormone called levothyroxine.